PENNSYLVANIA 20 Electoral Votes

 PA Democratic Party

-Green Party of PA
+PA Green Party

 Republican State Comm. of PA